Finiteness of hyperbolic entropy for holomorphic foliations with non-degenerate singularities: End of proof of Theorem

 \begin{proof} Let us shortly list our assertions: in~\eqref{Istep1} and~\eqref{IIstep1}, the holonomy does not depend on~$x$ and~$x'$ or on $D$; in~\eqref{Istep1} and~\eqref{IIstep1}, the holonomy is well defined on~$D$; in~\eqref{Istep2} and~\eqref{IIstep2}, the inverse images of $D'$ are $\sigma_1$-quasi-round; in~\eqref{IIstep3}, $\mathcal{V}_{i,k,D}^{H'}$ is a covering of~$D$.
 Note that by Lemma~\ref{lemref} and by induction, we always have $2D'\subset2D^0$, for some $D^0\in\mathcal{V}_i^0$.
 By Propositions~\ref{holodefD} and~\ref{imholrhoqr}, it follows that the holonomies are well defined on $2D$ and that the inverse images of $D'$ are $\sigma_1$-quasi-round.
 The fact that the holonomy does not depend on~$x$ and~$x'$ in~\eqref{Istep1} follows from the following observation.
 Since in case~\eqref{caseI}, we have $\dhimpsing{E}{x}>c$ for some $c>0$ and all $x\in\set{T}_i$, we can cover $\set{T}_i$ by a finite number of flow boxes.
 Reducing $h_1$ if necessary, we can suppose that $\DR{2h_1}$ is still contained in these flow boxes.
 The uniqueness of a point of a plaque belonging to a transversal gives us that the holonomy only depends on $\set{T}_i$ and $\set{T}_j$.
 In~\eqref{IIstep1}, the similar result follows from Lemma~\ref{tpsdeflottotIm}.
-Finally, note that Lemmas~\ref{linTadense} and~\ref{PDTadense} make us end far from the boundary of $\set{T}_{k,D}$.
-Hence, $\pi_{k,D}$ is fully contained in $\set{T}_{k,D}$ and $\mathcal{V}_{i,k,D}^{H'}$ is a covering of $D$ if $R$ is sufficiently large.
+Finally, note that Lemmas~\ref{linTadense} and~\ref{PDTadense} make us end far from the boundary of $\set{T}_{k,D}$ (this is the whole point of the $\frac{3}{2}$ in the definition of the transversals) if~$R$ is sufficiently large.
+Hence, $\pi_{k,D}(D)$ is fully contained in $\set{T}_{k,D}$ and $\mathcal{V}_{i,k,D}^{H'}$ is a covering of $D$.
 Therefore, the algorithm works well.

 It remains to prove the control of the cardinality.
 Note $K_{H'}=\max_{i\in I_{\set{T}}}\card\mathcal{V}_i^{H'}$.
 By Proposition~\ref{propD}, $K_0\leq e^{C_6R}$.
 Note that $\card J'\leq K'$, by~\eqref{Tsep}.
 Since the holonomy maps only depend on the transversals, we have by construction $\card\mathcal{V}_{i,j}^{H'}\leq 4K_{H'}$ and $\card\mathcal{V}_{i,k}^{H'}\leq 4K'K_{H'}$.
 By Lemma~\ref{lemref}, we obtain for $C=\max\left(4\times200^{K'+1},4K'\times200^{p+1}\right)$, $\card\mathcal{V}_i^{H'+1}\leq CK_{H'}$.
 By definition of $H$, we get $K_H\leq C^{R/\hbar}e^{C_6R}$. \end{proof}